tavinathanson/cohorts/README.md

 Cohorts
 =======

-Cohorts is a library for analyzing clinical data, mutations and neoepitopes in patient cohorts.
+Cohorts is a library for analyzing and plotting clinical data, mutations and neoepitopes in patient cohorts.

+It calls out to external libraries like [topiary](https://github.com/hammerlab/topiary) and caches the results for easy manipulation.

 Installation
 ------------